 The Notes are issued in dematerialised book entry form ("forma escritural") and are "nominativas" (i.e., Interbolsa, at the Issuer's request, can ask the Affiliated Members information regarding the identity of the Noteholders and transmit such information to the Issuer).
-The Notes are issued in any specified denomination provided that in the case of any Notes which are to be admitted to trading on a regulated market within the European Economic Area or (until the end of the transition period under the UK-EU Withdrawal Agreement) the United Kingdom or offered to the public in a Member State of the EEA or (until the end of the transition period under the UK-EU Withdrawal Agreement) the United Kingdom in circumstances which require the publication of a prospectus under the Prospectus Regulation, the minimum Specified Denomination shall be as indicated in the applicable Final Terms.
+The Notes are issued in any specified denomination provided that in the case of any Notes which are to be admitted to trading on a regulated market within the European Economic Area or offered to the public in a Member State of the EEA in circumstances which require the publication of a prospectus under the Prospectus Regulation, the minimum Specified Denomination shall be as indicated in the applicable Final Terms.